cjwilburn/svn-migration-scripts/README.md

 Once you've installed Java & SBT, you can create the JAR by running (from the root of the project):

-    $ sbt assembly
+    $ sbt proguard

-This will create the JAR file under the `target/` directory.
+This will create the JAR file under the `target/scala-2.9.1` directory.

 ## Running the scripts